“all models are wrong, but some are useful.”

 unlearners strengthen their agency using the 12-Step(formally the Beloved Community 12-Step Model) to chart their course of growth. each step challenges you to both personal and structural work.

-unlearners also build to persons committed to the same equitable ends and to persons most impacted by inequity. as Step 2 says, the path to equity cannot be walked alone. the right support network is crucial to keeping you on the path, doing the work.
+unlearners also build upto persons committed to the same equitable ends and to persons most impacted by inequity. as Step 2 says, the path to equity cannot be walked alone. the right support network is crucial to keeping you on the path, doing the work.

 collabyrinth offers multiple services to help organizations design and implement a customized UnLearn InEquity process:

 from strategic planning to skills training to equity audits to new systems design, collabyrinth can help you structurally enact each of the steps of the Truth & Transformation Model so that equity/diversity/inclusion becomes no longer addendum, but the lens through which you fulfill your organizational mission.

 from org-wide equity advisory to 1-on-1 leadership coaching to coordination of accountability circles and training of hosts, collabyrinth can help you build the various levels of accountability your organization needs to see change through to completion.